Ragura/dinkcreference/docs/guide/procedures.md

 A procedure is merely a container for actions.
 Thankfully, procedures tell you exactly what they're supposed to do.

 You've already seen a procedure in the recipe example: `main()`.
 A `main()` procedure is run when the script is first executed.
-So if you have a script [Attachment](#attachment) to a Bonca, everything in the `main()` procedure is run through when the Bonca first appears on the screen.
+So if you have a script [attached](./scripts.md#attachment) to a Bonca, everything in the `main()` procedure is run through when the Bonca first appears on the screen.

 A procedure introduction usually looks like this: